THE WOUNDED CHILD ARCHETYPE

 The Wounded Child archetype is one of several aspects of the Child archetype.
 The others include the Magical Child, The Nature Child, the Abandoned child, the Divine Child, the Invisible Child, and the Eternal Child.
 Everyone shares the Child archetype as well as its variations to some extent or another.

 The Wounded Child is an archetype that contains negative emotional patterns children experienced.
-The wounds could have been abuse, neglect, or trauma, but they usually occur before the age of seven.
-There is permanent damage that is haunting to them.
+The wounds could have been abuse, neglect, or trauma, but they usually occur before seven.
+There is permanent damage that is haunting them.

-The pain from their childhood wound will replay again and again in their adult life until the trauma or would is healed.
+The pain from their childhood wound will repeatedly replay in their adult life until the trauma or wound is healed.

 Anger is a pattern of behavior that manifests.
 The pattern remains with them and erupts as they grow older.
 There’s a continual eruption that plays out throughout their adult life.
 It’s destructive because the wounded child acts out the wounds of his childhood and feels justified doing that.
 That’s the child part—the temper tantrum.